thund3rsh0ck/simple-django-file-server/README.md

 # Installing - (Production Server)

-We'll need to run uWSGI to serve as a gateway between nginx and django.
+This is more of a full fledged server.. with really basic scripts still aha.
+We'll need to run uWSGI to serve as a gateway between nginx and django to make this server more stable and "production" friendly.
+We're doing this in docker so some of the binaries will be in weird places, you may be using init.d instead.

 `yum install python 3.6-devel`